I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwqueryvolumeinformationfile.md

 <b>ZwQueryVolumeInformationFile</b> returns zero in any member of a <b>FILE_<i>XXX</i>_INFORMATION</b> structure that is not supported by the file system.

-For information about other file information query routines, see <a href="kernel.file_objects">File Objects</a>.
+For information about other file information query routines, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545843">File Objects</a>.

-Minifilters should use <a href="ifsk.fltqueryvolumeinformationfile">FltQueryVolumeInformationFile</a> instead of <b>ZwQueryVolumeInformationFile</b>.
+Minifilters should use <a href="..\fltkernel\nf-fltkernel-fltqueryvolumeinformationfile.md">FltQueryVolumeInformationFile</a> instead of <b>ZwQueryVolumeInformationFile</b>.

 Callers of <b>ZwQueryVolumeInformationFile</b> must be running at IRQL = PASSIVE_LEVEL and <a href="https://msdn.microsoft.com/0578df31-1467-4bad-ba62-081d61278deb">with special kernel APCs enabled</a>.